There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 As MBE questions become tougher over time, there’s a need to make testable concepts broken down into crystal clear explanations, especially if you need extra help understanding them.

 With UWorld, you get a visual diagram and a key takeaway for each question.
 A picture is worth a thousand words.
+Also great for visual learners.

 If you want to test drive it first, look for the free “7-day trial” here.